Travel to Johannesburg, South Africa

 Arrive in Johannesburg where you will be greeted at the airport and transferred to your hotel.

-Fly to Mfuwe, Zambia and then drive to Kaingo Camp at South Luangwa National Park.
+Fly to Mfuwe, Zambia and then drive to Tafika Camp in South Luangwa National Park.
 You’ll have game-viewing opportunities on foot, by private vehicles during daytime and nighttime, and from observation blinds.
 The camp’s network of photography blinds is perfectly situated for wildlife observation and photography.
-They include a hippo hide and an elephant hide that offer great views of the wildlife within this pristine environment.
+They include a watering hole hide that elephants frequent daily.

 South Luangwa is touted by many travel experts (e.g. Lonely Planet, Fodor’s, TripAdvisor) as being one of the greatest wildlife sanctuaries in Africa.
-The Luangwa River is the most intact major river system in Africa and supports life within the park's 9,050km2.
+The Luangwa River is the most intact major river system in Africa and supports life within the park's 9,050 km2.
 More than 60 mammal species and 400 bird species reside along the river.
-You’ll encounter local and incredibly varied fauna, including lions, leopards, zebras, giraffes, wild dogs, and many charismatic birds like the carmine bee-eaters.
+You’ll encounter local and incredibly varied fauna, including lions, leopards, zebras, giraffes, wild dogs, and many charismatic birds like the carmine bee-eaters and gray crowned-cranes.